ietf-wg-asdf/asdf-working-group-notes/charter-proposals/charter.md

 In 2019 One Data Model (OneDM) was started to bring several IoT SDOs and IoT device and platform vendors together under a broad, multi-party liaison agreement, with a goal of arriving at a common set of data and interaction models that describe IoT devices.
 After some exploratory work this resulted in a successful proposal to create the ASDF WG.

 As a common language for writing down these models, the Semantic Definition Format went through the IETF process, producing (draft-ietf-asdf-sdf).
-This initial SDF Base document has now reached WG Consensus, to be published.
+This SDF Base specification has now reached WG Consensus, to be published.
 SDF represents these models in JSON, enabling re-use of specification formats such as CDDL (RFC8610) and the formats proposed at json-schema.org and their tooling, for describing both the SDF format itself and the structure of the data to be modelled in SDF.

 SDF does not deal directly with serialization at all, modelling only the structure and semantics of the data being interchanged, hence leaving data serialization (and RPC semantics) to other standards, most likely defined by existing IoT SDOs.